Driving IT ROI: How to pay less and get more with us

 The ROI equation for any investment, not just IT, can be determined.
 This holds for IT services for a specific industry where the IT team uses agile techniques that consider the project pace.
 It begins by identifying the total project cost.

 Then you have to work out how your progress can be calculated.
 Specific ROI numbers can represent only measurable gains.
 There is a range of intangible advantages, such as consumer loyalty, better customer service, better usability, prediction, analytics, etc. It is best not to think of these benefits as key advantages.
-This holds for the enterprise who look for meaningful investments with time to gain a tech-edge against the competition.
+This holds for the enterprise that looks for meaningful investments with time to gain a tech-edge against the competition.

 When opting to drive maximum ROI, many factors may come to play when deciding on technology investments.
 Here are some of those: